KaoushikMurugan/yet-another-better-office-hour-bot/README.rst

 the process of their Office Hours through Discord.

-So, we created **BOB**, the **"Better" Office Hours Bot**, with the goal of allowing students to effectively communicate with their instructors, with the option to be able to ask their peers for help while they wait to ensure they receive the help they need.
+So, we created **BOB**, the **"Better" Office Hours Bot**, with the goal of allowing students to effectively communicate with their instructors with the option to be able to ask their peers for help while they wait to ensure they receive the help they need.

 Overview